Skip to main content

 Rear I/O Plate

-Due to the "Thin" aspect, the thickness of the Thin Mini-ITX specification the rear I/O shield has been reduced in height only from 44mm to 25mm.
+Due to the "Thin" aspect, the thickness of the Thin Mini-ITX specification of the rear I/O shield has been reduced in height only from 44mm to 25mm.

-All in One (AIO) Cases
+All-in-One (AIO) Cases

 new-open-top